Frederic Bartlett: Biography

 Frederic Bartlett was born on 20 October 1886 into a middle-class family and raised in Gloucestershire, England.
-Childhood was not easy for Bartlett.
 He suffered from pleurisy at a young age, causing him to be homeschooled during his secondary years of education.
-Despite being sick as a youth, he found joy in athletics such as golf, tennis, and cricket.
+Despite this, he partook in sports such as golf, tennis, and cricket.

 In 1909, Bartlett graduated First Class Honours with a Bachelor of Arts degree in philosophy at The University Correspondence College.
 He continued his education at London University where he achieved his master's degree with a distinction in both ethics and sociology.
 Continuing his education at St John's College, Cambridge, Barlett received a distinction in moral science.
 Here, he also met Charles Samuel Myers, the Director of the Cambridge Psychology Laboratory.
 The effects of Bartlett's childhood illnesses kept him from participating in World War I. He became deputy head of the Cambridge Psychology Laboratory in 1914 when Myers was drafted into the war as a medical doctor.

 Bartlett's experimental work at this time focused on perception and imaging which contributed to his appointment as a Fellow in 1917.
 Soon after the war ended, Myers left his Cambridge position, leaving a large donation to finance department lectureships.
 Bartlett became the Director of the Laboratory and Lecturer of Experimental Psychology.
 Bartlett later attained the title of Senior Lecturer of Psychology, a post which he held until his death in 1969 at the age of 82.